NirlekaPlay/asymptote-engine/docs/level/level-setup.md

 !!! info

-    If you are using your nodes for NPCs who patrols, the node's `CFrame.LookVector` (positive X-axis) will be used for the NPCs to turn to when they arrive and stay at the node.
+    If you are using your nodes for NPCs who patrols, the node's `CFrame.LookVector` (positive Z-axis) will be used for the NPCs to turn to when they arrive and stay at the node.

 !!! note